rikukissa/typehole/README.md

 const data: RedditResponse = typehole.t(response.data);
 ```

 3. Remove the typehole, and you're done.
 Typeholes are meant to be development-time only, so you shouldn't commit them.
+Typehole provides you with 2 [commands](#Commands) for easy removal of typeholes.

 ```ts
 interface RedditResponse {